The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction to KS and GK BHs

 It is worth noting that for vanishing deformation radius and magnetic charge, namely $a^{\mathrm{KS}}\to0$ and $a^{\mathrm{GK}}\to0$, both of the above metrics reduce to the SC metric.
 This preserves the fundamental properties of the SC solution, including spherical symmetry (in the absence of rotation) and asymptotic flatness.
 Therefore, they can be viewed as minimal deformations of the SC BH \cite{r39}.

-To explore the optical properties of these BHs and to investigate how different deformation-induced hair parameters and their interactions with spacetime affect the resulting images, we treat the key parameters in each metric—namely, the deformation parameter $a^{\mathrm{KS}}$ for the KS BH and the magnetic charge $a^{\mathrm{GK}}$ for the GK BH—as distinct forms of BH hair.
-These are collectively denoted by ``$a$''.
-Readers can determine which category of BH hair the parameter $a$ belongs to within specific contexts.
+To explore the optical properties of these BHs and to investigate how different deformation induced hair parameters and their interactions with spacetime affect the resulting images, we treat the key parameters in each metric, namely the deformation parameter $a^{\mathrm{KS}}$ for the KS BH and the magnetic charge $a^{\mathrm{GK}}$ for the GK BH as distinct forms of BH hair.

+It should be particularly noted that although both $a^\mathrm{KS}$ of KS BH and $a^\mathrm{GK}$ of GK BH are parameters of minimal deformation of the SC spacetime, they have completely independent physical origins.
+The former arises from the quantum renormalization correction of the 2D dilaton theory after dimensional reduction of the 4D Einstein-Hilbert action, serving as a deformation parameter characterizing quantum fluctuations of spacetime.
+The latter originates from the minimal coupling of GR and NED, representing a physical quantity that characterizes the intrinsic magnetic charge of the BH.
+They only exhibit symmetric minimal deformation features in the algebraic form of the metric, with no equivalence in their physical connotations.